Meet The Team

 I feel lucky to be part of an incredible team’

-Paul Rogers – England Boxing Coach and Youth Mentor
+Paul Rogers – Lead Mentor and England Boxing Coach

 Paul was the first BEST mentor in 2020.
 Previously a boxer for 13 years, titled Western Counties ABA Champion for 9 years, received 9 caps as Captain of the England Boxing team and a 1996 Atlanta Olympic member.
 Before he came to BEST Paul spent 10 years working in schools and various youth projects, teaching non-contact boxing.
 Paul is level 2 trained boxing coach and has level 2 qualifications in Understanding Autism and Information, Advice and Guidance.
 In his spare time Paul is a boxing coach for Scrappers ABC